stgatilov/nsuolymp/README.md

 For stress-testing, you have to pass full generator command line in double quotes after `-s`.
 So you might need to prepend `./` (dot slash) to generator executable name on Linux or MacOS.

+On Windows 10, python scripts may stop working with output redirection.
+This issue can be solved by editing registry: https://stackoverflow.com/a/38901036/556899

 On MacOS, you should run testsol as root (via `sudo`), otherwise it won't be able to enforce time and memory limits.